-- (1) Inspection of all materials, construction, plant, and equipment for conformance to the technical specifications, and as required by Section 1.3.6 - (2) Performance of all quality control tests as required by the technical specifications and Section 100-07. - c.
+(1) Inspection of all materials, construction, plant, and equipment for conformance to the technical specifications, and as required by Section 1.3.6 c.
 Staffing Levels.
 The Contractor shall provide sufficient qualified quality control personnel to monitor each work activity at all times.
 Where material is being produced in a plant for incorporation into the work, separate plant and field technicians shall be provided at each plant and field placement location.
 The scheduling and coordinating of all inspection and testing must match the type and pace of work activity.
 The Quality Control Program shall state where different technicians will be required for different work elements.